justinfagnani/dom-templating-api-proposal/packages/dom-templating-prototype/README.md

 ## Relationship to lit-html

-Much of the code here has been initially copied and modified from Google's lit-html library, which has a very similar API to the proposal.
+Much of the code here has been initially copied and modified from Lit's lit-html library, which has a very similar API to the proposal.

 lit-html's implementation has a strong focus on performance and code size, which can sometimes make the code harder to follow.
 Besides changes for API